About

 It's not just about looking good; it's about feeling good, both physically, mentally, and spiritually.

-I'm all about a holistic approach to fitness – the kind that involves proper nutrition, stress management, spiritual growth, and limiting toxic exposure.
+I'm all about a holistic approach to fitness – the kind that involves proper nutrition, stress management, restful sleep, spiritual growth, and limiting toxic exposure.
 It's not just about looking good; it's about feeling good, both physically, mentally, and spiritually.

 And don't get me started on brain health!
 Ignoring it is like trying to eat soup with a fork – it just doesn't work.
 We can lift all the weights, but if we're inhaling toxic chemicals, we might as well be bench pressing Twinkies.

 Picture me during that crazy race – water sloshing, bike gears acting up, and my sciatic nerve doing the cha-cha.
 But let me tell you, I had one clear mission: NOTHING, not even a rebellious gear shifter, was going to stop me from crossing that finish line.
-It was like a superhero origin story, but with more sweat and fewer capes.
+It was like a superhero origin story, but with more sweat and no capes.

 I took that chaotic symphony of challenges as a life lesson.
 Turns out, conquering obstacles set by the mind is like discovering your true calling – it makes you feel alive!
 That race marked a turning point, a moment when I realized I'm more resilient than yoga pants in a HIIT workout.